javiersanp/snek-template/README.md

     doit init-repo

-This create a empty local git, connect it to your previously created remote repository, push all files to the `master` branch, create the `develop` branch and checkout to it.
+This create a empty local git, connect it to your previously created remote repository, tag the initial version, push all files to the `master` branch, create the `develop` branch and checkout to it.
+It will be the first version release.

 You can use poetry to add aditional requirements.
 For example::